 - Could you start the Extended Project Qualification instead of the subject you want to drop?
 This qualification gives you UCAS points and is highly regarded by universities, but it isn’t going to replace a full A Level.

 - How much longer do you have to go?
 If you do not have the opportunity to take AS qualifications in your first year, you could find that you would be leaving without any new qualifications, just your GCSEs.

 - If you are in your second year of the A Level course, then maybe it is worth sticking it out.
 Remember A Levels are all passes whether you gain A* or E grades and you can demonstrate to an HE provider or an employer that despite finding it to be a tough course you were determined to stick it out – determination and resilience are two skills many employers would value!

 If you are definitely not continuing - your choices

 - Consider whether you should stick with the course whilst you research the new options, rather than leave.
 Finding yourself leaving the course and doing nothing is never great, either for you or your CV!

 - What are you going to do instead?
-Deciding to leave the A level course might be your final decision but what are you going to do now?
-You may need time to rethink your plans – talk to as many people as you can to get their advice – parents, teachers and careers advisers.
+Deciding to leave the A Level course might be your final decision but what are you going to do now?
+You may need time to rethink your plans – talk to as many people as you can to get their advice – parents, teachers and careers advisors.

 - Options at colleges or apprenticeships.
 You could go on to an apprenticeship or do a college course.
 Colleges offer a range of Level 3 (same level as A Levels) vocational courses and the style of learning might be a change from the academic route.
 Explore your local education providers and check out your local college's website to explore their courses, and search for local apprenticeships.